List of Evil Dead characters: Jake

 Jake is Bobby Joe's boyfriend and an incredibly stereotypical Southerner.
 He is first seen when Annie and Ed ask for help to the cabin, setting up a roadblock sign in front of the destroyed bridge.
-Once at the cabin, Jake and the others throw a confused Ash into the cellar after he mistakenly attacks them.
-Later, after Bobby Joe runs from the cabin and disappears, Jake loses it and makes Ash and Annie leave the cabin with him, throwing the pages of the Necromonicon into the cellar.
+Once at the cabin, Jake and the others throw a confused Ash into the cellar after he mistakenly attacks them only to get him out when they learn the truth.
+Later, after Bobby Joe runs from the cabin and disappears, Jake loses it and makes Ash and Annie leave the cabin with him to try searching for Bobby Joe, throwing the pages of the Necromonicon into the cellar.
 As they leave the cabin, Jake's concern for Bobby Joe leads him to frantically call for her at the top of his lungs when they see there is no trail, ignoring Ash's warnings and even physically attacking him while the latter reprimands him, and then attacking Annie while she attempts to defend Ash.
 His ignorance soon proves to be his undoing, as Ash is possessed by the Evil and throws Jake headfirst into a tree.
 Jake manages to escape Ash long enough to seek help from Annie within the cabin.
 Unfortunately, the confused and frightened Annie stabs him in the chest with the Kandarian Dagger, and in her rush to get away from the possessed Ash, slams the door on Jake's body several times before pulling him inside.
-Jake is then dragged screaming down the hall by Annie and left a bit too close to the cellar door, he lies defenseless and is eaten by Henrietta.
+Jake is then dragged screaming down the hall by Annie and left a bit too close to the cellar door, he lies defenseless and is eaten alive to the bone by Henrietta.
 His bloody skeleton, covered in tattered clothing, is later seen when Ash travels to the basement to find the pages; thinking that the sound of the boiler is a monster, Ash investigates and finds the pages, and Jake's fleshless remains fall on top of him from behind, freaking him out.
 He was played by Sam Raimi film regular Dan Hicks.
 His corpse was seen in the Ash vs. Evil Dead episode "The Dark One".